samaradw/discussions4/.github/steps/4-mark-answered.md

   Define terms and link to docs.github.com.
 -->

-## Step 4: Mark as Answered
+## Step 4: Mark as answered

 Keep things clear by highlighting useful replies.

 ### ✅ Activity

-1. Go to the discussion you created.
+1. Go to the Discussion you created.
 2. Find a reply that answers your question.
 3. Click **✔️ Mark as answer**.

 ---

-## 💡 Why This Matters
+## 💡 Why this matters

 Marking an answer keeps the thread clear and focused.
 It shows appreciation to the responder and reduces repeat questions by pointing others to the accepted solution.
 It's a key moderation feature for any active repository.